Curating Glossaries¶

 - It writes each concept's definition.

-- It arranges the concepts into a learning order.
+- It arranges the concepts into a learning order, with prerequisites first.

 Once a build completes, each concept card displays its position number, name, generated definition (with mentions of other concepts highlighted), and its prerequisite dependencies.
+Concepts that belong to a cluster show a Cluster badge and a "Learned together with" list naming their fellow members.
 While a build is in progress, the cards stay in place and show a "Defining…" indicator until the new definitions land.

 Build status¶